 - Choose the type of event you would like to apply for

-- Fill out the entire questionnaire with as much detail as possible (attach documents if necessary), and pay processing fee ($25.75) by credit card
+- Fill out the entire questionnaire with as much detail as possible (attach documents if necessary), and pay a non-refundable processing fee ($25.75) by credit card

 - Once the processing fee is paid, the application is transmitted directly to SAPO (and the appropriate community board when applicable)